Whole Wheat Peach Donuts with Peach Crumb Topping

 - cinnamon

-This easy peach crumble topping is really what sets apart these baked donuts for me.
 You have a warm, delicate whole wheat donut topped with a crispy, sweet topping.
-It’s just SO PERFECT.

-To make these peach donuts, combine your wet and dry ingredients in separate bowls and then mix them.
+To make your donuts, combine your wet ingredients and dry ingredients in separate small bowls and then mix them.

-If you want to make easy baked vegan donuts, you can do so by substituting almond milk and a plant-based yogurt, like coconut, soy or cashew milk.
+- To make the donuts vegan, substitute almond milk and a plant-based yogurt, like coconut, soy or cashew milk.
 I did not test this with a flax egg, but I think it should work.
+To make gluten free donuts, you can substitute a gluten free flour, but note that I did not test this.

 - Save extra diced peaches for the healthy peach crisp topping!
 Make sure to spread it out evenly and push down so it gets extra crispy in the oven.

-- When pouring batter into donut plan, aim to fill it about 3/4 full.
+- When pouring batter into the donut pan, aim to fill it about 3/4 full.
 You’ll still need room for the crumble topping and you want to keep the hole in the middle!

-- Though these are protein donuts, I would still recommend pairing with another source of protein (egg, more yogurt, smoothie, etc) to get to about 20-30 grams of protein for a meal!
+- Though these are high protein donuts, I would still recommend pairing them with another source of protein (eggs, more yogurt, smoothie, etc) to get to about 25 grams of protein for a meal.

 Ingredients